lamassu/lamassu-server/INSTALL.md

 Paste the URL from lamassu-register exactly as output, into a browser (chrome or firefox).

 **Important**: the host must be localhost.
-Tell your browser to trust the certificate even though it's not signed by a CA.
+Tell your browser to trust the certificate even though it's not signed by a recognized CA.

 Go to all the required, unconfigured red fields and choose some values.
 Choose mock services whenever available.